COVID Test Options for Travel Through Canada to the NW Angle

 Thrifty White is open for testing Monday – Friday from 9am – 4pm.

-Quick Results, LLC.
+Quick Results, LLC in Warroad, MN.
 This is a new private testing company that was created out of need.
-It has grown to five different locations throughout Minnesota including Bemidji, Becker, Brainerd, St. Cloud and International Falls.
+It has grown to six different locations throughout Minnesota including Warroad, Bemidji, Becker, Brainerd, St. Cloud and International Falls.
 If you are near or traveling through one of these locations, this could work out great.

 Amazon.
 Yep, this isn’t a typo.
 Amazon offers COVID test that meets the requirements for Canada.
 This is a PCR test that you order through Amazon to your home.
 It is a nasal test with no supervision, such as a Zoom call, necessary.
 Includes prepaid UPS next-day shipping to lab at no additional cost.
 Drop off your sample at UPS within 24 hours from collection.
 Receive results within 24 hours of your sample arriving at the lab.

 MN Department of Health Walk In Testing.
 MDH has many walk in testing options available throughout the state of Minnesota.
 Both residents and non residents are allowed to use walk in testing locations.
 You will be asked for your insurance info and but if insurance does not cover it, there is still no cost to you.
 These are normally a saliva test and results are received 24 – 48 hours after you take the test.
 This can make things a bit tight with a 72 hour window but certainly doable.

 MN Department of Health No Cost Test at Home Program.
 Minnesota and various other states offer no cost COVID test at home options.
 Basically, you order a COVID test kit and do a Zoom call with someone who oversees your saliva testing process.
 Results are emailed typically in 48 hours or less.
 The brand name of this test is Vault and there is a question when signing up that asks if you are using this test for travel.
 If you reply yes, the cost is $119.
 If you reply no, the test is at no cost.